EmperorPenguin18/diamond-dotfiles/README.md

 ### Future:
 - Switch to improved NTFS driver
+- Add an option to setup video conferencing software
 - System tray
 - Multiple rices to choose from
 - User-agnostic dotfiles